jasonk000/nimbpf/README.md

 ## API

-The API is simple, there are two calls available:
+The API is simple, there are only a few calls available:

 `proc bootBpf*(elfBpfFile: cstring): void`

-This loads any maps and code available in the given file.
+Loads any maps and code available in the given file.
 The file should be compiled along the lines of the instructions further along in this document.

 `proc fetchFromMap*(map: string, key: var any): Option[uint64]`

-This fetches a uint64 value from a BPF map.
+Fetches a uint64 value from a BPF map.
 The map name should be a string that matches the name in the bcc code.
 The key can be a pointer to any type such as a culong or a normal nim object (aka struct).

+`proc openPinnedMap*(map: string, filename: string): Option[uint64]`

+Opens a previously pinned BPF map.
+The map name is an identifier that can be used in later calls to fetchFromMap.
+The filename refers to the pinned map path in bpf filesystem: `/sys/fs/bpf/..`.

 ### Teardown